vatpac-technology/sops/docs/controller-skills/coordination.md

 A controller can either offer to assume responsibility for onwards coordination, or be given the responsibility by another controller.

 !!! tip
     If another controller is offering to perform *onwards coordination* on your behalf, you're not obliged to accept.
-If you identify that you have other requirements, or would prefer to perform the coordination yourself, decline the offer: *"I will coordination with..."*
+If you identify that you have other requirements, or would prefer to perform the coordination yourself, decline the offer: *"I will coordinate with..."*

 ## Types of Coordination
 As a general rule, some form of coordination is required prior to **every** handoff.
 In the majority of cases, this will be [voiceless](#voiceless) coordination.
 Local procedures dictate the coordination requirements between each position.